IxDay/ixday.github.com/content/post/golang_ssh_certs.md

 ### Marshal

-In order to marshal a certificate to a valid string you will need to sign it first.
+To marshal a certificate to a valid string you will need to sign it first.
 Here I will self sign the certificate.
 Self-signing is using the private part of the certificate key to sign it.